TutsWiki/source/content/blog/medium-alternatives.md

 title: List of Medium Alternatives
 weight: 9
 url: /medium-alternatives
-description: List of the most popular alternatives and similar websites
+description: Let's track down platforms similar to Medium and discover the extensive features they have to offer.
+Covers Self-hosted, Open-Source, Federated and Paid solutions.
 keywords:
   - medium
   - cms